 RADIOLOGIC TECHNOLOGY APPLICATIONS

 Radiology applications are accepted each spring.
-The deadline for Spring 2018 is 12pm on Friday, April 6th.
-For information about the spring 2018 application process please call Ms. Ortego at 504-398-2215 or email her at email@example.com.
+The deadline for Spring 2019 is 12pm on Friday, March 29th.
+For information about the spring 2019 application process please call Ms. Ortego at 504-398-2215 or email her firstname.lastname@example.org.

 The UHC Radiologic Technology Program is a well-established program that began in 1970 as Ochsner Clinic Foundation's hospital-based Radiologic Technology Program.
 This program is an intense and comprehensive combination of academics and clinical study.
 Radiologic Technology students take academic classes at UHC and Ochsner.
 The professional training component is full-time, 40-hours-a-week over five semesters.
 Small classes, close relationships with faculty and personalized education characterize academics and clinical classes, which are typically 12 students or less.